RustFarsi/book/src/ch12-03-improving-error-handling-and-modularity.md

 `Config::new`</span>

-Our `new` function now returns a `Result` with a `Config` instance in the success case and a `&'static str` in the error case.
-Recall from [“The Static Lifetime”][the-static-lifetime]<!-- ignore --> section in Chapter 10 that `&'static str` is the type of string literals, which is our error message type for now.
+Our `new` function now returns a `Result` with a `Config` instance in the success case and a `&str` in the error case.

 We’ve made two changes in the body of the `new` function: instead of calling `panic!` when the user doesn’t pass enough arguments, we now return an `Err`